bayyangjie/Insurance-Dashboard-Analysis/README.md

 ## Average Premium vs Claims by Vehicle Type and Make (Scatterplot)
 The average premiums and claims of each vehicle type and make are plotted on a scatterplot to determine whether majority of vehicles are generating losses (red) or profits (purple), and this can be viewed yearly using the 'Year' filter.

-The tooltip information is enhanced to include more information about the number of policies opened for each vehicle type/make.
-That helps in further justifying whether policies should still be continued for a specific vehicle type/make coupled with the location of the scatter point in the chart. <br>
+The tooltip information is enhanced to include information about the number of policies opened for each vehicle type/make.
+That helps to justify whether policies should be continued for a specific vehicle type/make while considering if the scatter point falls within the profit or loss region denoted by the colours purple and red respectively. <br>

 ![premium vs claim](https://github.com/bayyangjie/Insurance-Dashboard-Analysis/blob/main/images/scatterplot.png)